Preparing for teaching

 - For any other University licensed software, contact Connect IT software services through the IT Portal.

-- Identify the room/lecture hall that you will be teaching in, read up on how to use the lecterns and check equipment/technology available in the room.
+- Identify the room/lecture hall that you will be teaching in, read up on how to use the lecterns or attend a demonstration session and check equipment/technology available in the room.

 Student information